q-viper/q-viper.github.io/_posts/2022-06-26-getting-started-with-apache-superset.md

 superset fab create-admin
 `

-* Initialize the db as `superset db upgrade`.
+* Initialize the DB as `superset db upgrade`.
 * Load some data to play with `superset load_examples`
 * Create default roles and permissions `superset init`.
-If some errors like table not found is shown then thats because of database issue initialization.
-Check the database or re-install superset.
-Also make sure to export FLASK_APP first.
+If some errors like table not found are shown then that's because of database issue initialization.
+Check the database or re-install the superset.
+Also, make sure to export FLASK_APP first.
 * To start a development web server run `superset run`.
 It will open on default port 5000.

 ## Opening First Dashboard
-If everything worked fine, then by default, superset should be accessible in http://127.0.0.1:5000/.
+If everything worked fine, then by default, Apache Superset should be accessible at http://127.0.0.1:5000/.
 It should look like below:

 ![]({{site.url}}/assets/apache_superset/as_login.png)

-Upon entering the password and username that we have set earlier, we could see the empty dashboard as below:
+Upon entering the password and username that we set earlier, we could see the empty dashboard as below:

 ![]({{site.url}}/assets/apache_superset/as_init.png)